-Malaysia says search for Flight 370 to end next week
+Malaysia says search for MH370 to end next week

 - The princes, the president and the fortune seekers

+“There will be no more extensions.
+It cannot continue forever.
+Let’s wait until May 29 and we will then decide how to proceed,” he told The Associated Press.

-The Malaysia Airlines plane vanished March 8, 2014, while flying from Kuala Lumpur to Beijing with 239 people on board.
+The plane vanished March 8, 2014, while flying from Kuala Lumpur to Beijing with 239 people on board.

+Under the deal, the government will pay Ocean Infinity up to $70 million based on the size of the area searched if the mission is successful within three months.
+Officials have said there was an 85 percent chance of finding the debris in a new 25,000-square-kilometer (9,650-suqare-mile) search area identified by experts.

+The official search was extremely difficult because no transmissions were received from the aircraft after its first 38 minutes of flight.
+Systems designed to automatically transmit the flight’s position failed to work, according to a final report issued in January 2017 by the Australian Transport Safety Board.